w0lfschild/winBuddy/readme.md

 # Information:

 - Designed for 10.9+
-- winBuddy is a SIMBL plugin that stylizes application window on macOS
+- winBuddy is a MacForge plugin that stylizes application window on MacOS
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # functionality: